Bricevne/P4_clubechec/README.md

 Set your virtual environment under python 3.10

-Create the virtual environment and install the dependencies `pipenv install`
+Create the virtual environment and install the dependencies:

+`pipenv install`

-Activate the virtual environment
+Activate the virtual environment:

 `pipenv shell`

-Install the necessary libraries in the virtual environnement `pipenv install -r requirements.txt`
+Install the necessary libraries in the virtual environnement:

+`pipenv install -r requirements.txt`